google52d1d9553889013d.html D3D8BEC5956EE6F793C747161C7CD805

 A bit about me

-I am an IFS-informed therapist and a certified EMDR therapist, integrating these approaches with relational and mindfulness-based therapy.
-My background in Jungian and depth-oriented psychology also informs my work, supporting clients in exploring patterns, meaning, and inner growth when they are interested in deeper reflection.
+I am an IFS-informed therapist and a certified EMDR therapist, integrating these approaches with relational and mindfulness-based approaches.

 I work with clients paying privately for therapy and offer secure online sessions across time zones from my home base in Sweden, while providing therapy exclusively to clients located in my U.S. license states.